How to demonstrate the impact of executive education

 In The Hitchhiker's Guide to the Galaxy, DEEP THOUGHT is eventually commissioned to clarify what the "ultimate question of life, the universe and everything" really means.
 But it can't.
 So instead it designs another computer whose sole purpose is to define the question.
 After ten million years of work, this computer is mistakenly destroyed... a short five minutes from completing its task.
 A sad outcome for those who designed the computer, and happily not the outcome we can expect when it comes to the question of measuring the impact of executive education.
 How do we measure impact?
 In many ways.
 It all depends on the specific outcomes you are trying to achieve.

-Michael Stanford is Executive Director of IMD's Partnership Program business, and serves on the Boards of the University Consortium for Executive Development (UNICON) and the International Consortium for Executive Development Research (ICEDR).
+Michael Stanford is Executive Director of IMD's Custom Program business, and serves on the Boards of the University Consortium for Executive Development (UNICON) and the International Consortium for Executive Development Research (ICEDR).
 He has been at IMD for 18 years.